-As of December 31, 2023 and 2022, the Company had outstanding borrowings of \$1.0 million under its Revolving Credit Facility, respectively.
-As of December 31, 2023, \$89.0 million in funds available to be drawn, subject to sufficient collateral in the borrowing base.
+As of December 31, 2024 and 2023, the Company had \$7.6 million and \$1.0 million, respectively, outstanding under its Revolving Credit Facility.
+As of December 31, 2024, there was \$82.4 million in funds available to be drawn, subject to sufficient collateral in the borrowing base.

-The facility is subject to certain liquidity and operating covenants and includes customary representations and warranties, affirmative and negative covenants and events of default.
-As of December 31, 2023, the Company was in compliance with the terms of such covenants under the agreement.
+The facility is subject to certain financial covenants, which include liquidity and debt service coverage ratios.
+The facility also includes customary representations and warranties, affirmative and negative covenants and events of default.
+As of December 31, 2024, the Company was in compliance with the financial covenants under the agreement.